davewalker5/MusicCatalogue/README.md

 - For full details of the service endpoints, it's recommended to build and run the service and review the documentation exposed at the above URL

+### Configuration

+- The web service uses an "appsettings.json" file to hold configuration settings
+- It's described in the "Application Configuration File" section, below

 ### Authentication

 - The service uses bearer token authentication, so clients should: